dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 ### Allow Access using a NetworkPolicy and the default Tier

-You can still use NetworkPolicy to define policies.
+You can still use Kubernetes NetworkPolicy to define policies.
 These policies will always be created under the `default` tier.
-Let's enable access to the nginx Service using a NetworkPolicy.
+Let's enable access to the nginx service using a Kubernetes NetworkPolicy.

 Create a network policy `access-nginx` with the following contents: